-From the face of Big Ben to the top of the Eiffel Tower, Europe’s capital cities certainly hold a lot of attraction for tourists.
+From the face of Big Ben to the top of the Eiffel Tower, would you choose London or Paris?
+All of Europe’s capital cities certainly hold a lot of attraction for tourists.
 Both London and Paris offer travelers great hotels, top-notch cuisine, thought provoking museums, beautiful parks, and landmarks that hold significant and rich histories.
 How do these two cities stack up against each other from a tourist appeal?

 We can’t talk about museums in London and Paris without admitting that The Louvre is the most famous attraction in this particular arena.
 Just across the river from the Verneuil Patio Saint Germain de Pres, the Louvre displays some of the world’s most popular works, from DaVinci’s Mona Lisa to the statue of Winged Victory.
 No trip to Paris would be complete without a stop at this most iconic museum.
 However, it is important to note that London has a variety of immense collections as well to rival that of the famed Louvre.
 Take a look at the classic works and the Rosetta Stone in the British Museum (one of the world’s oldest), or go modern and check out the Tate Museum.
 The National Gallery, near The Grand at Trafalgar Square, holds over 2,000 paintings to explore.
 This one has to be a tie, with the majesty and appeal of the Louvre being met by the variety of the London museums.

 London or Paris? – Parks